Anthony J. Pennings, PhD

 How students can use mind maps

-These diagrams can be used in a number of ways.
+These diagrams can be used in several ways.
 At their best, they help classify ideas or generate new connections between ideas, the very definition of creativity.
-They can make note taking in classes more efficient, engaging, and fun.
+They can make note-taking in classes more efficient, engaging, and fun.
 Notes taken in mind maps are also easier and faster to review, making studying for a test more efficient.
 Mind maps can help organize ideas for writing projects as they are basically non-linear outlines.
 Examine this mind map on Shakespeare.

-Another way to use mind maps is to start off a class requesting the students to map out the last class.
-This facilitates learning by reinforcing key ideas, directs the student’s attention to the class at hand and its topics, and gives the students visible information to share in class.
-As they are good for getting to details, mind maps are useful for event planning such as class trips, group presentations or graduation parties.
+Another way to use mind maps is to start a class, requesting the students to map out the last class.
+This facilitates learning by reinforcing key ideas, directing the student’s attention to the class at hand and its topics, and giving the students visible information to share in class.
+As they are good for getting to details, mind maps are helpful for event planning, such as class trips, group presentations, or graduation parties.

 Using mind maps for presentations

 Mind maps can be used to present information in class lectures, although certain precautions should be taken.
-They are inherently personal so other viewers should be guided step-by-step.
+They are inherently personal, so other viewers should be guided step-by-step.
 Displays of mind maps from a computer projected on a screen should be accompanied with specific guidance.
 First, the principles of the hierarchical structure should be reviewed.
-The presentation should proceed from the central idea to the details, showing both the “Big picture” was well as the significance of related concepts.
+The presentation should proceed from the central idea to the details, showing the “Big picture” and the significance of related concepts.

-It is efficient to organize the key ideas of the maps in a clockwise fashion starting at 1 o’clock.
+It is efficient to organize the critical ideas of the maps clockwise starting at 1 o’clock.
 It also makes the map more intelligible by providing a familiar structure.

 Mind maps should converted to jpegs and then to pdfs for additional usability.
-With a pdf you can highlight a section of the map you want to focus on.
-Using the mouse you can click and draw squares and rectangles around the words, phrases or images that are relevant to the lecture.
+With a pdf, you can highlight a section of the map you want to focus on during a presentation.
+Using the mouse, you can click and draw squares and rectangles around the words, phrases, or images relevant to the lecture.

 Group brainstorming

-Mind maps draw on a whiteboard, blackboard or a large newsprint pads on an easel can be used with groups of students to brainstorm and exchange ideas.
+Mind maps drawn on a whiteboard, blackboard, or large newsprint pad on an easel can be used with groups of students to brainstorm and exchange ideas.
 This means capturing each person’s thoughts while simultaneously stimulating the group’s best thinking.
-Words are again organized radially around the center idea.
-Prioritization can be avoided until subsequent stages, when more sequential or hierarchical structures can be arranged in a new mind map, or a Gantt chart or other form of visual organization.
-By presenting ideas visually, it is easier for the students to follow and can more readily contribute to the group process.
+Words are again organized radially around the central idea.
+Prioritization can be avoided until subsequent stages when more sequential or hierarchical structures can be arranged in a new mind map, a Gantt chart, or other form of visual organization.
+Presenting ideas visually makes it easier for the students to follow and can more readily contribute to the group process.

 Summary

 Faculty can use mind maps to develop class presentations and actually use them to present their lectures by drawing on a board or projecting from a computer on to a screen.
-Although these diagrams are not immediately useful for communicating ideas, with proper guidance they can be used very effectively.
+Although these diagrams are not immediately helpful in communicating ideas, they can be used very effectively with proper guidance.
 They are also good for reviewing previous lectures or reading assignments.
 Lastly, they can be used for brainstorming and facilitating student participation.

 Notes